charlesChen02/RandLA-pytorch/README.md

 ```
 ```
 Options:
---infer_type         all: infer all points in specified sequence, sub: subsamples in specified sequence --checkpoint_path    required. path to the model to test --test_id            sequence id to test
+--backbone           select the backbone to be used: choices=['randla', 'baflac', 'baaf'] --infer_type         all: infer all points in specified sequence, sub: subsamples in specified sequence --checkpoint_path    required. path to the model to test --test_id            sequence id to test